Santhu-017/Santhu-017/README.md

 <img align="right" alt="coding" width="500" src="https://user-images.githubusercontent.com/74038190/212749447-bfb7e725-6987-49d9-ae85-2015e3e7cc41.gif">

 <p align="left">
   👋 Welcome to my digital space!
-I'm Santhosh, a passionate and results-oriented **Full-Stack Developer** dedicated to crafting scalable and efficient web applications.
-My core expertise lies in building robust backends with **Java** and **Node.js**, complemented by a strong understanding of **MySQL** for data management.
-I'm also actively exploring modern **JavaScript frameworks** to enhance user experiences on the frontend.
+I'm Santhosh, a passionate and results-oriented "Full-Stack Developer" dedicated to crafting scalable and efficient web applications.
+My core expertise lies in building robust backends with Java and Node.js, complemented by a strong understanding of MySQL for data management.
+I'm also actively exploring modern JavaScript frameworks to enhance user experiences on the frontend.
 Driven by a curiosity for innovation, I'm venturing into the realm of **Cloud Native** technologies to build and deploy resilient and scalable solutions.
 </p>

 ---